A Polyfold Proof of the Arnold Conjecture: Introduction

 Then we deduce from Theorem~\ref{thm:main}~(iii) that

 which implies $\l_1 = \ldots = \l_k = 0$ by \eqref{eq:independence}. \end{proof}

 This algebraically minimalistic approach of deducing the homological Arnold conjecture from the existence of maps $PSS$ and $SSP$ whose composition is chain homotopic to an isomorphism on the Morse complex was developed in 2011 discussions of the second author, Peter Albers, and Joel Fish with Mohammed Abouzaid and Thomas Kragh.
-These were prompted by our observation that any rigorous proof of ``Floer homology equals Morse homology'' seemed to require equivariant transversality; see Remark~\ref{rmk:equivariant}.
-Since equivariant transversality is generally obstructed -- even for simple equivariant sections of finite rank bundles -- we were looking for a proof that requires the least amount of specific geometric insights or new abstract tools.
-We ultimately expect the \cite{PSS}-approach to yield an isomorphism between Floer and Morse homology, as well as generalizations of spectral invariants \cite{schwarz-spec} to all closed symplectic manifolds, but the purpose of the present manuscript is to exemplify the use of existing polyfold results to obtain detailed, rigorous, and transparent proofs.
+These were prompted by our observation that proofs of ``Floer homology equals Morse homology'' require equivariant transversality which is generally obstructed -- even for equivariant sections of finite rank bundles.
+Thus our goal was a proof using the least amount of geometric insights or new abstract tools.
+Beyond this we expect the \cite{PSS}-approach to yield an isomorphism between Floer and Morse homology, and spectral invariants \cite{schwarz-spec} on all closed symplectic manifolds, using refinements of polyfold theory described in Remark~\ref{rmk:equivariant}.